 Organizations that apply for grants or PRI support would need to meet the following eligibility requirements:

-First-time prospective applicants or groups that haven’t received a conservation grant in the last three years must contact Rebecca Judd at firstname.lastname@example.org – our Program Officer, Conservation with as much notice as possible before applying.
+First-time prospective applicants or groups that haven’t received a conservation grant in the last three years must contact Jason Crowley, our Lowcountry Program Director at firstname.lastname@example.org with as much notice as possible before applying.
 For some prospective applicants, additional time or considerations may be warranted, and a future proposal deadline may be more appropriate.